MalgoCoder54/malgocoder54.github.io/DRAFT/2023-12-10-xmas-avatar.md

 `A big squared window, only the loom. the glass may be present but they must be transparent.
 Make it like it is in a mountain chalet, in light brown wood.
 Outside the window a winter forest.
 Make it in cartoon style`

 And I choose the one I loved the most.
-By having it in the second layer, the Avatar will appera to be in front of the window!
+By having it in the second layer, the Avatar will appear to be in front of the window!

 <p align="center">
 <figure align="center">
     <img src="https://malgocoder54.github.io/assets/xmas_flavour/sfondo.png"/>
-    <figcaption  align="center">Add the background</figcaption>
+    <figcaption align="center"><em>Add the background</em></figcaption>
 </figure>
 </p>